tomhrr/cosh/doc/rpkic.md

       returns data for the specified cache path per the `-f` option to `rpki-client` (with field values converted to native data types where possible).

+ - `rpkic.files`
+    - Takes a list of cache paths and an instance name as its arguments, and returns a generator over the data for the specified cache paths per the `-f` option to `rpki-client` (with field values converted to native data types where possible).
+      (This function calls `rpki-client` with multiple paths each time, which means that it's faster than `rpkic.file`.)